k6ps/maisitikas-maze-solver/README.md

 # About

 This is the code for my maze solver robot.
 It includes a simulator and a [LEGO Mindstorms EV3](https://www.lego.com/mindstorms) implementation on [ev3dev](https://www.ev3dev.org/) using [ev3devpython v2](https://sites.google.com/site/ev3devpython/).
-I had no prior experience in maze solving, and i wrote this from scratch without any significant research on maze solving algorithms (just for the fun of it).
+I had no prior experience in maze solving, and i wrote this from scratch without any significant research on maze solving algorithms (i deliberately chose not to use any existing algorithm, to see if i can come up with a decent one myself).
 So, it may well be naive and/or inefficient.
 Certainly my EV3 robot is too big and too slow.
 But in any case - i'm going to [Robotex Estonia](https://robotex.international/competitions/maze-solving/) to compete with it :P

 # Status

-This is currently work in progress.
-The algorithm lacks cycle detection.
+It won the third place in maze solving at Robotex Estonia 2021!!!
+However, it was not a good performance - it did not get even close to the finish square, it hit a wall badly and lost direction, it spent too much time trying to recover from hitting wall and correcting turns and position.
+Just there were far less competitors in this pandemic-time Robotex than usual.
+Also, most other competitors did not do so well this time.

+It is all work in progress.
+I am still trying to make it to the finish line of 16x16 maze in the given time with fair probability, using just LEGO original parts.

-The EV3 part does not perform well.
-I chose to use the EV3 ultrasound distance sensors, but seems like these are not accurate enough in distances 3 cm and less.
-So' i had to use indirect measurements from farther away falls.
-Also, the EV3 gyro sensor is not reliable enought to get correct angle change.
-Moreover, it is not quite possible to create a robot that has width less than 10cm with LEGO parts.
-Thus, my robot is hitting walls.
-But i created a (recursive) function to recover from hitting to wall.
+The  EV3 light sensors are good at measuring short distances from the white walls.
+Also, gyro sensor seems accurate enough, if it has bee properly reset.
+However, it is not quite possible to create a robot that has width less than 10cm with LEGO Mindstorms EV3 parts.
+Thus, i have created an extensive (and overengineered) direction correction and recovery logic.
+However, my robot is still hitting walls, loosing direction, and is generally too slow.

+The maze solving algorithm lacks cycle detection, and is probably not the most efficient.

 Simulator works fine.
 However, it is tedious and error-prone to add new mazes to it.
 I should figure out some clever way to do it, e.g. both human and machine readable ASCII art.